nicroto/boxtree/README.md

 I had to lock the versions because boxtree's only dependency, node-phantom, doesn't work with the current version of socket.io (dependency of node-phantom), but the author still uses the ~ in-front of the version of socket.io in the package.json of node-phantom.

+## TODO

+ - Finalize instances on finalize of boxtree. (otherwise running instances will throw an error - timeout).

 ## Release History

  - 1.0.3